05 Feb Lion’s Near-Death Story

 I enjoy receiving feedback and questions.
 Write to me at firstname.lastname@example.org.

 About the Author

-Lion Goodman is a coach, healer, author, and teacher.
-He shares his wisdom about healing the human psyche in talks, workshops, and personal counseling.
+Lion Goodman is a professional coach, author, teacher, and healer of the psyche.
+He teaches his powerful mind-clearing methodologies to coaches, therapists and healers through his Clear Beliefs Coach Training.
 His Clear Your Beliefs program, and iClearIt smartphone app, have helped thousands of people delete their limiting and negative beliefs.
-He has taught his mind-clearing methodologies to hundreds of coaches and therapists through his Clear Beliefs Coach Training.

 Click a button above to share this post with your friends and family